Softcom-Technologies-Organization/ai-sentinel/secrets/README.md

 # Docker Secrets for AI Sentinel

-This directory contains secret files used by Docker Compose for secure configuration management.
+This directory contains the secret files that Docker Compose can use for secure configuration management.

+In normal conditions you **do not need** to create these files manually:
+- in **production**, they are generated automatically by the `secrets-bootstrap` service described in the main `README.md` (Infisical Setup, Step 0)
+- in **development**, they are usually created while following the Infisical UI guide in the root `README.md`

+This document explains an **optional, manual procedure** to create or recreate the same secrets **only if needed** (for example if automatic generation is not available on your environment or if you want to regenerate them for troubleshooting).

 ## 📋 Secret Files